-2.6.3.3 The Board, committee, or person shall decide whether or not the member should be suspended, expelled, or sanctioned in some way.
-If the decision is to expel the member for failure to pay rates or assessments, the member's share certificate shall be forfeit to the Corporation as provided in Civil Code Sec.331.
+Section 2.6.3.2 replaces Article V, section 2.6 (c) (ii).
+There is no change in wording failure to pay rates or assessments, the member's share certificate shall be forfeit to the Corporation as provided in Civil Code Sec.331.
 If the decision is to expel the member for other reasons permitted under these By-Laws and any amendments to the Corporations Code which mandatorily impose a greater standard of due process on the Corporation, the decision of the Board, committee, or person shall be final, except for the limited appeal provided for suspension under subsection 2.6.2, above.